darktable-org/dtdocs/content/overview/workflow/edit-scene-referred.md

 : _use color balance instead_
 : Works in Lab space, with the usual limitations that implies.

-# Modules to be used with care
+# modules to be used with care

 Finally, there are some modules where there is not yet an alternative well suited to the scene-referred workflow.
 If they are required, they should be used sparingly and with care.